Scholarship for the arts

 April 1, 2021

-This scholarship was established by Andrea Eisenman in memory of her mother, Helen Eisenman.
 Helen was a single mother devoted to her daughter, Andrea, who has cystic fibrosis.
 She made many sacrifices in order to help Andrea live a long and healthy life.
 Helen also fit in her passion for the arts.
-Helen was a talented photographer, writer, and editor (she used to proofread CF Roundtable too).
+She was a talented photographer, writer, and editor (she used to proofread CF Roundtable, too).

 In her 50s, Helen combined her love of learning and photography by pursuing a master’s degree at the New School of Social Research in NYC where she studied new media studies.
 This led to a few photo exhibits in Long Island, NY.
 For her thesis, she taught kindergarten children this medium, creating a photography program and building a darkroom in a local public school.
-It was a way for young children to communicate about their lives and the world around them through images.
+It was a way for young children to communicate through images about their lives and the world around them.

-To apply for this scholarship, please specify what type of creative degree you are pursuing (e.g. fine arts, graphics, music, singing, photography, filmmaking, writing, poetry, etc.) Candidates should have a minimum GPA of 3.0.
+To apply for this scholarship, please specify what type of creative degree you are pursuing (e.g., fine arts, graphics, music, singing, photography, filmmaking, writing, poetry, dance, theatre, and other performance arts).
+Candidates should have a minimum GPA of 3.0.
 Please submit essay answers, electronic samples of your work for consideration, transcripts, and a letter from your physician confirming CF diagnosis.

 The Scholarship for the Arts application form, including three essays shown below and samples of your artistic work, with a link or attachment of relevant files.